CoolCat467/badgie/README.md

 ## Caveats

 Badgie makes decisions on the assumption that you do sensible things with your repository structure.
 It does not try to work around bad practices.
-MRs that encourage this will be rejected.
+Pull requests that encourage this will be rejected.